xxia8864/Article/Docs/LLM Business direction.md

-# The Real Gap for LLMs Isn’t Benchmarks — It’s value to users
+# The Real Gap for LLMs Isn’t Benchmarks — It’s Everyday Value

 *Note: This article is AI assisted.
 As a non-native English speaker, this is exactly the kind of capability barrier LLMs solve.*